julianmclain/chess-stats/README.md

 # Chess Stats

-Chess-stats is a simple command-line tool that graphs Chess.com stats.
+Chess Stats is a simple command-line tool that graphs Chess.com game stats.

+## Background
+I play a lot of games on Chess.com.
+The platform has good tools for analyzing each game, but the st I wanted a quick way to understand my stats.
+Chess.com gives you a lot of great tools for individual games, but there isn't much for larger trends

+first approach - represent each game as a eighth of a block, no modifications second approach -

 ## Installation
-chess-stats is available on PyPI:
+Chess Stats is available on PyPI:

 ```bash
 $ python -m pip install chess-stats